What is the best diet for weight loss for people with Diabetes or at risk for Diabetes?

 People with Diabetes have a hard time losing weight like everybody else.
 Certain medications used to treat Diabetes do make weight loss more difficult.
 Always consult your physician before making changes to your diet or nutrition.

+Any exercise is better than none, so add a short walk after dinner or commit to taking the stairs more often at work–it all matters!
 The American Diabetes Association recommends 150 minutes of exercise per week.
-This can be broken down to 30 minutes 5 days per week or however is most attainable for a certain person.
+This can be broken down to 30 minutes 5 days per week, or whatever works for you.
 You can slowly work up to the goal of 150 minutes per week.
-Any exercise is better than none.

-How much weight do I have to lose to reduce my risk of Diabetes?
+How much weight do I need to lose to reduce my risk of Diabetes?

 Are some carbohydrates better than others for people with Diabetes or to prevent Diabetes?